Sniffy2019/Deep-State-weekender/README.md

 Purchase tickets is a button function that takes you to a ticket purchasing page with a countdown timer and home return page.
 The download and 'Social elements' are explained below.
 Purchase tickets is a mock up of the "stripe" online pay system.
 Simple colours used to add your details in and bright warning alerts if payment wasn't successful.
-The map page allow to see where the event is happening and you get the excat location.
+The map page (Find us Here) allows you to see where the event is happening and  the exact location.
 The social elements on the footer of the main page, have been made to look like straightforward icons of the different social media with you tube showing a video of a different festival.
+There are two download pages, 1) for other festivals shown in the chronilogical order for the year.
+2) The line up for the Deepstate event.
 All these are explained in the manual testing element of this README.md.

 <a name="Wire"></a>